NickCis/sailing-code/_posts/2015-01-02-packaging.md

 title:      Packaging a custom app or lib
 date:       2015-01-02 12:00:00
 summary:    A brief description on how to package a custom application or library bare handed
-tags: sailfishos terminal sb2 rpm packaging
+tags: sailfishos terminal sb2 mb2 rpm packaging
 ---

-## Packaging
+In order to build an package as a rpm you'll need a `.spec` file.
+This file has the package depencencies (build and runtime), how the source has to be compiled and what files will be included.
+It also has metadata about the package.
+The `.spec` file can be generated from a `.yaml` one, which is easyer to understand and read.

 Useful links: